 Another plus is that cellulosic rods create a thin slag covering that solidifies the puddle quickly.
-That makes them ideal for all position welding, including the vertical-down (or downhill) position.
-Vertical-down is useful when welding metals thinner than 1/4″ (6.4 mm), a common situation when repairing galvanized steel.
+That makes them ideal for all position welding, including the vertical-down (downhill) position.
+Vertical-down is useful for metals thinner than 1/4″ (6.4 mm), a common situation when repairing galvanized steel.

 When weld metal is exposed to very low temperatures, for example, it’s covered in snow, it tends to become brittle.
 If the fabrication is big and heavy and takes high impact, it may crack.
 For example, a heavy gate.
 Cellulosic rods offer weld metal that stays ductile (elastic) under low temperatures.

 Also, the E6011 rods can work with direct current positive (DC+) and alternating current (AC).
-However, the E6010 rods work only with DC+.
+The E6010 rods work only with DC+.

-These differences make E6011s versatile and more suitable for home or hobby welding projects, such as galvanized fence pipe welding.
+These differences make E6011s versatile and more suitable for home projects or repairs, such as galvanized fence pipe welding.

 The E6010s are preferred for heavy-duty work, for example, pressurized pipes and tanks.

-Can you weld galvanized steel with an 6013 rod?
+Can you weld galvanized steel with a 6013 rod?

 You can weld galvanized steel with an E6013 rod because it has a flux covering low on silicon, reducing the zinc cracking risk.
 In addition, it creates an arc strong enough to burn the zinc coating and weld the metal underneath.
 However, it cannot compete against the effectiveness of E6010 or E6011 rods.

-An E6013 rod has a flux covering rich in rutile mineral.
+An E6013 rod has a flux covering rich in rutile.
 A similar rod that offers even better results is the E7014.